BiolApps/MeinteR/vignettes/Meinter_vignette.md

 \subsection{Detection of transcription factor binding sites}
 \subsubsection{JASPAR transcription factor binding sites}
-Function `findTFBS` identifies potential binding sites of human transcription factors in a region of `2*offset` nucleotides centered at the DMS, where offset defines the sequence length on each side and `persim` sets the similarity threshold for considering a trascription factor as candidate for binding.
+`findTFBS` identifies potential binding sites of human transcription factors in a region of `2*offset` nucleotides centered at the DMS, where offset defines the sequence length on each side and `persim` sets the similarity threshold for considering a trascription factor as candidate for binding.
 The list of transcription factors, on both strands, is extracted from the JASPAR 2018 database [@khan_jaspar_2018] and processed using `TFBSTools` [@tan_tfbstools_2016].
 By default, MeinteR reserves the maximum number of available cores.
 Still, for large datasets `findTFBS` is time-consuming.
-In this case, consider shortening the list of target transcription factors using the `td.ID` parameter and/or descreasing the number of DMS to those overlapping with promoters or CpG islands, using the `target` parameter.
+In such case, consider shortening the list of target transcription factors using the `td.ID` parameter and/or descreasing the number of DMS to those overlapping with promoters or CpG islands, using the `target` parameter.
 For example, to identify a list of transcription factor binding sites on `subsample.3` run:

 ```r